Aethar01/timerrs/README.md

 # timerrs

-`timerrs` is a simple timer for the command line.
+`timerrs` is a simple timer for the terminal

 Inspired by [timer](https://github.com/caarlos0/timer).